12 Cutest Dog Breeds

 Old English sheepdogs were bred for herding livestock and are incredibly intelligent.

-2. English Cocker Spaniel
+English Cocker Spaniel

 While these pouty-eyed canines make good watchdogs, they are not the best protectors due to their friendly nature.
 These dogs were originally bred to hunt, search, flush, and retrieve upland game birds, and this instinct is so strong it never leaves them.
-So, expect lots of “presents” if you own an English cocker spaniel.
+So, expect lots of presents if you own an English cocker spaniel.

 The cutest English cocker spaniel

-English cocker spaniels’ are balls of energy and need a lot of exercise to stay healthy and happy.
+English cocker spaniels are balls of energy and need a lot of exercise to stay healthy and happy.

-3. Dachshund
+Dachshund

 These cute dogs were initially bred as badger hunters, using their slender bodies to dive into burrows to catch their prey, so they like to dig.
-In addition, they are known for barking and can be very destructive if bored or lonely.
+In addition, they are known for barking and can be very destructive when bored or lonely.

-Their slender bodies are prone to disk problems, and these sausage-like dogs shouldn’t be kept in a home with lots of stairs.
+Their slender bodies are prone to disc problems, and these sausage-like dogs shouldn’t be kept in a home with lots of stairs.
 Furthermore, jumping on and off furniture can harm their backs, so either build a step-stool or don’t let them on the couch or bed.

 5 dachshund puppies on a log

-4. English Bulldog
+English Bulldog

-These adorable dogs do well in apartments as they only require moderate exercise, so two short walks a day will suffice.
+English bulldogs do well in apartments as they only require moderate exercise, so two short walks a day will suffice.
 However, English bulldogs don’t do well in hot climates because they are a brachycephalic breed, meaning they have shortened skull bones giving their face a pushed-in appearance.
 This condition makes it easy for them to overheat and causes difficulty breathing in hot temperatures.

 bulldog